-Edtech companies struggle to differentiate their brands
+EdTech companies often struggle to differentiate their brands

 We get it.
 Everyone’s done the research and these are the boxes that decision-makers and influencers need to check.
 So, the market is saturated with brands making the same promises the same way.
 More in-depth customer research, however, can reveal deeper, secondary or even more emotional needs that your product or service may support.
 Consider producing a behavior-based buyer profile.

 Don’t treat educators, administrators, and students as homogenous groups of consumers.
 To do so is to commit the marketing fallacy we call ‘casting the widest net’.
-This is what companies that don’t know their audience do.
+This is what companies that don’t know their audience intimately do.

 Don’t try to be the “next big thing”.
 The next big thing didn’t.

 'Fake 'til you make it' is some of the most common advice we hear.
 Don't get us wrong, projecting confidence and believing in your product is essential.

 But sometimes, trying so hard to be "the next big thing" causes us to over-embellish, over promise, and speak too soon.
 Building trust is about meeting expectations.
 So, set the bar accurately.